How to use IBM App Connect with Microsoft OneDrive for Business

 Use templates to quickly create flows for Microsoft OneDrive for Business

-Learn how to use App Connect templates to quickly create flows that perform actions on Microsoft OneDrive for Business.
-For example, open the Templates gallery, and then search for Microsoft OneDrive for Business.
+Learn how to use App Connect templates to quickly create flows that complete actions on Microsoft OneDrive for Business.
+For example, go to the Discover gallery and search for Microsoft OneDrive for Business.

 Use IBM® App Connect to build flows that integrate with Microsoft OneDrive for Business.